How to manage salary setting expectations sensitively

 1. Explain your salary-setting rationale

-Communicate with your employees your organisation’s performance, budget and the wider economic climate.
-Share how their role fits within this wider context.
-Your employees are more likely to accept your salary offer if they understand the rationale and context behind it.
+Your employees are more likely to accept your salary offer if they understand the rationale and context behind it - even if it differs from their ideal salary expectations.

-2. Promote the full benefits on offer
+2. Promote other benefits on offer

 3. Provide opportunities for promotions